Digitalizer01/AutoClave/README.md

 ### 2. Classes<a name="classes"></a>

-The classes that compose this program are: Main, AutoclaveMethod, AuxiliaryMethods, Config, Playfair, Caesar, and Vatsayayana.
+The classes that compose this program are: Main, AutoclaveMetodo, Metodos_auxiliares, Config, Playfair, Cesar, and Vatsayayana.
 Each class has a set of utilities which will be detailed below.

 #### 2.1.
 Main Class<a name="main-class"></a>